WILD PONIES

 Misty

 The Chincoteague ponies’ largest claim to fame is Marguerite Henry’s children’s book Misty of Chincoteague.
 The book is about Paul and his sister Maureen who lived on Chincoteague Island with their grandparents.
-Paul and Maureen helped their grandfather raise and train ponies and they dreamed of owning a pony of their own.
+Paul and Maureen helped their grandfather raise and train ponies, and they dreamed of owning a pony of their own.
 They named her Misty.

-While the events in the book are fictitious, Paul and Maureen were real children, and their Grandpa Beebe had a horse farm on Chincoteague where a pony named Misty lived.
-The founder of the Refuge Inn, Donald Leonard, was very close with Grandpa Beebe, and spent a lot of time at his farm.
+While the events in the book are fictitious, Paul and Maureen were real children, and their Grandpa Beebe had a horse farm on Chincoteague, where a pony named Misty lived.
+The founder of Refuge Inn, Donald Leonard, was very close with Grandpa Beebe and spent a lot of time at his farm.
 He even retrieved the real Misty from her home with Marguerite Henry to bring her back to Chincoteague to have foals.
 There is even a photo of Don with his oldest son Carlton, sitting on Misty’s back.

 Pony Penning